Professional practice

 Public & administrative law

-During pupillage, Grace assisted a Member of Chambers in drafting grounds in an application for the judicial review of a decision by the Westminster Magistrates Court to vary an Account Freezing Order issued under s.303Z1 of the Proceeds of Crime Act 2002 against companies associated with a sanctioned Russian oligarch.
+Grace’s recent instructions include advising the Post Office’s external solicitors in relation to the Post Office Horizon IT Inquiry (with Jonathan Hough KC and others).
+During pupillage, Grace assisted with drafting grounds in an application for the judicial review of a decision by the Westminster Magistrates Court to vary an Account Freezing Order issued under s.303Z1 of the Proceeds of Crime Act 2002 against companies associated with a sanctioned Russian oligarch.

 Public international law